 Recently, Monsanto was assessed an even higher amount of damages in another trial in California.
 A married couple both developed lymphoma after years of Roundup usage.
 An Oakland jury awarded them $2 billion, which largely consisted of punitive damages against the company.
 Again, the internal company emails and communications played a prominent role in the jury’s verdict.

 Monsanto also appealed this verdict.
 On appeal, the trial judge reduced the damages to approximately $87 million.
 While markedly smaller than the original award, this is still a substantial award for the plaintiffs.
-Monsanto indicated that it will continue to appeal this reduced verdict.
-What was notable about the court order was that the judge agreed with the fact that Roundup is a carcinogen and Monsanto had the obligation to warn users, but failed to do so.
-While this is not binding on future courts, it is an acknowledgement of how these lawsuits have been received by judges and juries.
+Monsanto indicated that it will continue to appeal to this reduced verdict.
+What was notable about the court order was that the judge agreed with the fact that Roundup is a carcinogen and Monsanto had the obligation to warn users but failed to do so.
+While this is not binding on future courts, it is an acknowledgment of how these lawsuits have been received by judges and juries.

 Now, Monsanto is facing numerous other Roundup lawsuits having lost the first cases that have gone in front of juries.
 While the first cases have been in California, which is known for juries receptive to plaintiffs, there are now cases scheduled in St. Louis County, which has a similar reputation to California.
 Monsanto has attempted to postpone trials so it can focus its efforts on appealing the initial verdicts given the financial stakes for the company.
 Currently, the Johnson verdict is on appeal to the Court of Appeal in California.